p-se/fake-metrics/README.md

 ## Alternatives

-Alternatively, the Node-Exporter could be used to server a text file using the `textfiles` collector.
-It is even possible to disable all other data exporter by the Node-Exporter by default using the `--collector.disable-defaults` switch.
-The data exporter would not need to be static if the file(s) is/are updated.
+Alternatively, the Node-Exporter could be used to serve a text file using the `textfiles` collector.
+It is even possible to disable all other data exporter of the Node-Exporter by using the `--collector.disable-defaults` switch.
+The data exporter would not need to be static if the file(s) is/are updated externally.

 ```sh
 prometheus-node-exporter \